 The most important festive events are those that involve horses and rider.
 The departure of the procession or “qualcada” which takes place on Saturday afternoon and Sunday morning, walks the streets of the town before attending the religious ceremonies, the “Completes” and the “Missa de Caixers” respectively.
 It consists of the “caixer batle”, representing the civil authority, the “chaplain”, representing the estate of the Church, and other riders.
 A striking figure of “Fabiola”, who, astride a donkey makes way for the procession, playing the “Fabiola” or jaramillo and drum.
 After the religious ceremonies takes place on the spectacular “caragol” also known as “commotion” in which horses, festively decorated, up to the rhythm of the music from the crowd.

 Since 1992, a Board of Caixers enforces the various protocols governing the conduct of these acts, which relate to the peculiar dress of the riders, the composition and route of the “qualcada” assistance to the religious and so on.

 The official start of the feast of Sant Lluís is held the Friday before the reading of the proclamation.
-Over the weekend various events take place, which also stands out because of massive public assistance dancing, a parade of floats and fireworks display.
+Over the weekend various events take place, which also stand out because of massive public assistance dancing, parade of floats and fireworks display.